kgeorgiou/ctf-writeups/runesec/web/uprooting.md

 - Based on the instructions for this challenge, and the message we get when we attempt to login, we should start by looking for a PHP configuration file.

 ## Exploitation
 The default configuration file for PHP is named `php.ini`.
-We can try finding it using relative path traversals.
+We can try finding it using relative path traversals, from our browser.
 - 1st attempt: `/php.ini`
 - 2nd attempt: `/../php.ini`